 San Francisco, California

-Vancouver is a booming city that has been growing in popularity over the years and its no wonder that this colorful, green city would feature a lively Cherry Blossom Festival, drawing from the beauty of the 40,000 trees donated to the city by Japan.
-Winner of the Garden Tourism Award for 2015, the festival opens on April 3 and runs until April 29 for its 11th anniversary.
+Vancouver is a booming city that has been growing in popularity over the years.
+It’s no wonder that this colorful, green city would feature a lively Cherry Blossom Festival, drawing from the beauty of the 40,000 trees donated to the city by Japan.
+Winner of the Garden Tourism Award, the festival opens on April 4 and runs until April 27.
 While the festival is still young compared to other such events, the enthusiasm is extremely strong, to the point where they’ve created a Google Map displaying all the best viewing spots alongside the expected blooming dates.

-Rather than devote a whole week to the blooming period, Stockholm has set April 16th, 2017 as Sakura Day.
-But don’t think just cause it’s a one day event that its lacking; the Kungstradgarden completely transforms for the day with food stalls, bonsai exhibits, kimono rentals, calligraphy displays, and much more.
+Rather than devote a whole week to the blooming period, Stockholm celebrates Sakura Day in late April.
+But don’t think just because it’s a one-day event that its lacking; the Kungstradgarden completely transforms for the day with food stalls, bonsai exhibits, kimono rentals, calligraphy displays, and much more.
 The big focus, unlike other festivals, is the cherry blossom viewing itself.
 Instead of concerts or dances, the cherry blossoms take center stage for visitors to wander beneath them and enjoy the natural, colorful display, free of distractions.
 While in Stockholm, be sure to check out the Old Town walking tour, take a sightseeing cruise of the archipelago or learn about the country’s Viking history with a special boat tour.

 While Washington D.C. gets much of the limelight for cherry blossom season, Philadelphia is just two hours away and a top cherry-blossom-viewing destination in its own right.
-The city’s Subaru Cherry Blossom Festival runs mid-April and, like San Francisco, Philadelphia digs deep into Japanese culture to bring daily cultural workshops, classes, and contests from classic storytelling to sushi making.
+The city’s Subaru Cherry Blossom Festival runs mid-April and, like San Francisco, digs deep into Japanese culture to bring daily cultural workshops, classes, and contests from classic storytelling to sushi making.
 The weekends are the highlight of the festival though, with Sakura Sunday hosting martial arts performances, dances, concerts, karaoke, and a ton of food.
 While in Philadelphia, try a dinner cruise on the ocean or go on a fun scavenger hunt that takes you to the iconic Liberty Bell and Independence Hall.